 D. Information on findings and actions taken are forwarded to Office of the Dean of Students for infringing student computers and to UNCSA’s Human Resources office for infringing faculty/staff computers.
 Information Technologies responds to the DMCA and BSA takedown notices via mail with carbon copies to the Vice Chancellor for Finance and Administration, Dean of Students, General Counsel, Human Resources, and Chief of Campus Police.

 II.
 Any criminal activity discovered will be referred to UNCSA Campus Police and Public Safety.

 III.
 Sanctions for Violations

 A. For students, violation of this regulation constitutes misconduct under the applicable student disciplinary code.

-B. For employees, violations of this or any IT use policy may result in disciplinary action up to and including dismissal.
+B. For employees, violations of this or any IT use policy or regulation may result in disciplinary action up to and including dismissal.